Records: maintain taxpayer record: liability unlikely

 In this circumstance, on receipt of a return the taxpayer may question the need to complete it.
 You should advise him or her that the return should be completed and filed.
 On receipt, you will consider whether a return is required in future years, and if so, how often.

-After the record has been selected by the automatic selection process for bulk issue of returns, the computer will extend the LU YEAR period by five years.
+After the record had been selected by the automatic selection process for bulk issue of returns, the computer would l extend the LU YEAR period by five years.

 When the return is captured, if it shows liability to tax and / or Class 4 NIC a work item is created on the ‘Returns Review’ Work List as LIABILITY UNLIKELY.
 Detailed advice is available in the ‘Returns’ business area, section ‘Returns Work Lists’.